BryanWilhite/nodejs/karma-and-jasmine-minimal/README.md

 # Karma and Jasmine: minimal

 This ‘minimal’ tutorial for [Karma](https://karma-runner.github.io) and [Jasmine](https://jasmine.github.io) is based on “[Continuous Testing of TypeScript Code](http://www.damirscorner.com/blog/posts/20160116-ContinuousTestingOfTypeScriptCode.html).”
-Recall that to start this work in an empty folder we have to run `npm init`—without this there will warnings about `package.json` being missing as packages are installed.
+Recall that to start this work in an empty folder we have to run `npm init`—without this, there will warnings about `package.json` being missing as packages are installed.
 These are the packages to install (with `karma init`):

 ```bash
 npm install --save-dev ^